Everything you know about telling a lie is true. It isn’t a good idea. No news flash, of course — lying about anything can get you in trouble.

 Lying On Your Life Insurance Application

 But even though we all tell white lies, the truth is still, usually, always the better way to go.
-Which is something to keep in mind if you ever consider lying on a life insurance application.
+This is something to keep in mind if you ever consider lying on a life insurance application.

 They also don’t like it if you do drugs.
-If a life insurance company believes you’re an alcoholic or prone to becoming one — perhaps you’ve had a couple of DUIs that you don’t feel like mentioning on the application — they see that as very risky, and that you may not be long for this world.
+If a life insurance company believes you’re an alcoholic or prone to becoming one — perhaps you’ve had a couple of DUIs that you don’t feel like mentioning on the application — they see that as very risky.
+And that you may not be long for this world.

-Not compared to the other guy or gal, who doesn’t drink much, doesn’t smoke and doesn’t do drugs.
+Not compared to the other guy or gal, who doesn’t drink much, doesn’t smoke, and doesn’t do drugs.

-The last thing you want is to be denied a life insurance policy — but understandably, you don’t really want to pay higher premiums either.
+The last thing you want is to be denied a life insurance policy.
+But understandably, you don’t really want to pay higher premiums either.

-The truth may not set you free, exactly, but tell a lie, and it may cost you far more than if you had told it like it is on the application.
+The truth may not set you free, exactly.
+But tell a lie, and it may cost you far more than if you had told it like it is on the application.